Skip to content

 Some people tend to stick to the same nicotine strength vape juice, but with these price increases more affecting high strength nicotine vape juice, this could act as somewhat of an incentive to begin using lower strength vape liquids as this will ultimately be more cost effective in the long run.

-How To Prepare for the New Vaping Regulations
+How to Prepare For The New Vaping Regulations

-We've previously covered this in detail in another blog regarding what will happen when disposable vapes are banned and we explained that switching to a refillable vape kit with Bar Salt vape juice is the most future proof option if you were previously a disposable vape user.
+We've previously covered this in detail in another blog regarding what will happen when disposable vapes are banned, and we explained that switching to a refillable vape kit with Bar Salt vape juice is the most future-proof option if you were previously a disposable vape user.

 Conclusion